|

 complex system—draws energy from a source outside of itself, so

-that the total system that constitutes both the anti-entropic process
+that the total system that constitutes both the complex process

 and its energy source does predictably increase in entropy.
 But the question